aelzenaar/ncea-notes/unibooks.md

    Goes via a more classico-historical route, using proofs that Galois would have understood.
 (512.32 E26)
  * Lang, _Algebra_.

-Books I want to read: Rotman, _An Introduction to the Theory of Groups_; MacLane/Birkhoff, _Algebra_.

 ### Combinatorics and Finite Geometry (326)
  * Miklos Bona, _A Walk Through Combinatorics_.
 This is the only book you need for 326; it covers everything (bits with more detail than needed, bits with slightly not enough).
 Cute book, but a little pricey.
 Version in the library is an older edition without design theory.
 Perhaps a bit chatty and slow to get started, but